lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

 * **Input Directory:**
    The input directory contains the dataset we want to process.
 The format of the input data should be either a single folder containing all the images or a folder containing a subfolder which holds the images.
-   See the tutorial "Structure Your Input" for more information.
+   See the tutorial :ref:`input-structure-label`  for more information.
    The container has only **read access** to this directory (note the *:ro* at the end of the volume mapping).
 * **Shared Directory:**